Virgin Atlantic has launched its semi-regular bonus for buying miles and for ‘Miles Booster’.

 To buy 30,000 miles, for example, comes out at £450.
 With the 30% bonus, you would actually receive 39,000 miles.
 This works out at 1.15p.
 You would struggle to get good value if you bought all of the miles you needed for a redemption at that price but of course topping up an account is a different matter.

-And, of course, you receive 5,000 Virgin Flying Club with the FREE Virgin Atlantic Reward credit card and 15,000 Virgin Flying Club miles when you take out the £160 Virgin Atlantic Reward+ credit card.
-This is a better deal than buying the miles!
-Full details of the Virgin Atlantic credit cards, and a few ideas to help you choose which is best for you, are in this article.
+And, of course, until 14th December you receive 10,000 Virgin Flying Club with the FREE Virgin Atlantic Reward credit card and 25,000 Virgin Flying Club miles with the £160 Virgin Atlantic Reward+ credit card.
+This is a better deal than buying the miles.
+Full details of the offer are in this article.

 The second offer, ‘Miles Booster’, IS a potentially very good deal.